 The responsibility for possible faults, omissions and mis-attributions lies with the authors of the individual contributions!

-an unexpected result: the actor, who had not previously participated in the political life of the country, had no governmental experience and was not considered as a favourite at the very beginning of the campaign, won the election.
+Ukrainian presidential elections brought an unexpected result: the actor, who had not previously participated in the political life of the country, had no governmental experience and was not considered as a favourite at the very beginning of the campaign, won the election.

 The Ukrainian Politics Foundation wrote a paper in cooperation with ICEUR on these historical elections, describing the circumstances under which they were held, different strategies used by the candidates and lessons to be learned from the results.

-to give a first assessment of the post-election situation.
+ICEUR has hosted a team of Ukrainian experts to give a first assessment of the post-election situation.

 Ilya Kusa, who advises the president elect in foreign policy matters, highlighted the fact that the previous administration had left the old system intact, while Zelensky´s victory symbolizes the entry of a new political generation into the arena of Ukrainian politics.

 Volodymir Fesenko gave a realistic account of the wiggle room of the incoming government, stating that a cessation of military operations in the Donbas is possible.
 For Russia, he holds, mothballing the status quo is the best solution, since this will be a formidable obstacle to EU and NATO membership.
 As in the past, Moscow can be expected to stonewall in the Crimea issue.
 All experts agreed that in view of the internal and external constraints transforming Ukraine is a daunting task and will take time.
+Kosta Bondarenko expects some degree of disappointment with the new incumbent, since he will not be able to deliver on all important tasks.

 Influencing European Parliamentary Elections